Palatine Lodge No. 97: History

-The Lodge is one of the 50 oldest in the UK and was consecrated on 14th January, 1757, by John Thornhill, Worshipful Master of Phoenix Lodge No 94, which had been consecrated 14 months previously.
+The lodge is one of the 50 oldest in the UK and was consecrated on 14 January 1757, by John Thornhill, Worshipful Master of Phoenix Lodge No 94, which had been consecrated 14 months previously.

-The Lodge is still in possession of its original Warrant, presented at its Consecration (1757), by the Marquess of Caranrvon (3rd Duke of Chandos).
-Palatine's 1757 Warrant is the earliest document, still in existence, which can be classed as a Warrant.
+The lodge is still in possession of its original warrant, presented at its consecration (1757), by the Marquess of Carnarvon (3rd Duke of Chandos).
+Palatine's 1757 warrant is the earliest document, still in existence, which can be classed as a warrant.
 It was the first to be issued by the Premier Grand Lodge, a founding Grand Lodge of the United Grand Lodge of England.
-It received its Centenary Warrant in 1864 and the Bi-Centenary Warrant on 14th January 1957.
-On 11th January 2007 the 250th Anniversary Meeting of Palatine Lodge was held at the Wearside Masonic Temple.
+It received its centenary warrant in 1864 and the bi-centenary warrant on 14 January 1957.
+On 11 January 2007 the 250th-anniversary meeting of Palatine Lodge was held at the Wearside Masonic Temple.

-The Lodge has many antiquities, including a Masters, Lecturers and other Chairs.
-It is also in possession of many of the original Minute, Cash and History Books dating back to 1763.
+The lodge has many antiquities, including a masters, lecturers and other chairs.
+It is also in possession of many of the original minute, cash and history books dating back to 1763.

-Meeting Places
+Meeting places

-Before meeting in purpose built Masonic buildings, Palatine met in local Inns, Taverns and even a Brother's house.
+Before meeting in purpose-built Masonic buildings, Palatine met in local inns, taverns and even a brother's house.

-Lodge Number
+Lodge number

-The United Grand Lodge of England identified Lodges by a number and initially the Lodge was given number 218.
+The United Grand Lodge of England identified Lodges by a number and initially the lodge was given number 218.
 However, because of its meeting place locally it was known as the Marquis of Carnarvon Lodge No 218.
 In 1768 its name changed to the Sea Captain's Lodge because members were predominantly Seafarers.
-Then in 1830 the Lodge name changed to Palatine, at the request of the 1st Earl of Durham, John George Lambton, the Provincial Grand Master of Durham.
+Then in 1830 the lodge name changed to Palatine, at the request of the 1st Earl of Durham, John George Lambton, the Provincial Grand Master of Durham.
 In 1864, after several number changes, it was given Number 97.

 Ritual

 Before the unification of the Grand Lodges to form the United Grand Lodge of England in 1813, Palatine Lodge was a member of the Premier Grand Lodge (the Moderns) which pre-dated the Antient Grand Lodge (the Antients) by 34 years.

-In keeping with these traditional roots, the Lodge works Old Working of the Craft Ritual, as opposed to the more modern Emulation Working, which has become common in Craft Lodges throughout the English-speaking world.
+In keeping with these traditional roots, the lodge works Old Working of the Craft Ritual, as opposed to the more modern Emulation Working, which has become common in Craft Lodges throughout the English-speaking world.

-After the unification, the Lodge paid considerable attention to the working of the new ritual, then in 1830 instituted a regular Lodge of Instruction and received its warrant, 11th September 1834.
+After the unification, the lodge paid considerable attention to the working of the new ritual, then in 1830 instituted a regular Lodge of Instruction and received its warrant, 11 September 1834.

-The Palatine Lodge of Instruction is one of a handful of warranted Instruction Lodges in the World and although the warrant suffered serious damage, during a fire on 13th November, 1914, it remains in the possession of the Lodge.
+The Palatine Lodge of Instruction is one of a handful of warranted Instruction Lodges in the World and although the warrant suffered serious damage, during a fire on 13 November 1914, it remains in the possession of the lodge.

 Masters of Palatine Lodge

-The Lodge records show the names and ranks of every Master from the present day back to W Bro William Scollay, the first Master, in 1757.
+The lodge records show the names and ranks of every master from the present day back to W Bro William Scollay, the first master, in 1757.

-Palatine Lodge has produced three Provincial Grand Masters of Durham, Sir Hedworth Williamson, the 7th Baronet, in office from 1841 to 1845, Sir Hedworth Williamson, the 8th Baronet, from 1885 to1900, and RW Ernest Dixon from 1937 to 1959.
+Palatine Lodge has produced three provincial grand masters of Durham, Sir Hedworth Williamson, the 7th Baronet, in office from 1841 to 1845, Sir Hedworth Williamson, the 8th Baronet, from 1885 to1900, and RW Ernest Dixon from 1937 to 1959.